Einar Jolin: Return to Stockholm

-In the spring of 1914, when Jolin and his friends from the Matisse Academy returned to Stockholm, the group became known as De Unga (The Young Ones).
+In the spring of 1914, when Jolin and his friends from the Académie Matisse returned to Stockholm, the group became known as De Unga (The Young Ones).
 Their participation and paintings created uproar in the Baltic Exhibition in Malmö.
 Albert Engström, artist and influential member of the Royal Swedish Academy of Arts as well as other members of the Swedish art world at that time, stated that they were perplexed and unable to understand The Young Ones' works.

 Jolin had planned to return to Paris the following summer, but the outbreak of World War I on 28 July 1914, forced him to reconsider his decision.
 With the road to France closed, he decided to stay in Stockholm, and managed to obtain a studio workshop on Fiskargatan 9, in the so-called "Scandalous House" near Katarina Church in the southern part of town.
 From his window he had a wide view of the city, the Stockholms ström and the harbour entrance.
 In that apartment, during the years 1914–1915, he created some of his best-known vistas of Stockholm.

 In 1917, Jolin rented a studio at Kungsbroplan in Stockholm and painted diligently.
 At the end of that year he was visited by Herman Gotthardt, a wholesaler from Malmö, who had recently taken up art collecting as a hobby.
 He studied Jolin's numerous works and, as at this time the artists sold very few paintings, it came as a surprise to him when Gotthardt bought 16 canvases.
 Jolin received seven thousand crowns (sek) for the paintings, and at home the same evening he was able to show his parents the money from his first major sales, saying: "Look here, this is what I earned today".

 Jolin spent most of 1918 in Copenhagen, where he showed his paintings at an art gallery at Nikolaiplads.
 They sold well enough for him to stay in Denmark almost a year.
 Jolin enjoyed life in the Danish capital, the social life was more spontaneous than in Stockholm and people from different professions, or social standings, mixed with each other in a way that appealed to him.